Docu-drama with animation

-Muhamad Helmy, an Arab Egyptian doctor, rescued Anna, a Jewish girl disguised as a Muslim Nazi supporter in WWII Berlin.
-In 2013, Dr. Helmy posthumously became the first and only Arab recognized as Righteous Among the Nations by the state of Israel, however, his family refused to accept the award.
-Anna’s daughter embarks on a journey to meet Dr. Helmy’s nephew, who agrees to accept the award.
+The extraordinary story of Dr. Mohamed Helmy, an Egyptian doctor, who, posing as a Nazi supporter, rescued a Jewish girl disguised as a Muslim in Nazi Berlin.
+He is the first and only Arab to be recognized as Righteous Among the Nations, but his family refused to accept the award due to political reasons and fear.
+Helmy’s nephew, Dr. Kotby is the first Arab to talk about the holocaust in a film.

 The story of Muhamad Helmy and Anna shows how the human heart can bridge religions, cultures, and nationalities….